Chipping Mistakes and the Bad Advice That Comes With Them

 We’re not all expecting to chip the ball like Jordan Spieth…but still.

-Good chipping can turn your round of golf from good to bad.
+Good chipping can turn your round of golf from bad to good quickly.
 It can take a score from something a hair over 100 to breaking 100.
 It can take your nine holes from a few strokes over 45, to a few strokes under.
 Getting the ball closer to the hole helps immensely.

 On the PGA Tour, they measure all facets of the game.